FarhanKamrul/BuroBD_DPD-Dashboard/README.md

         ```bash
         streamlit run path/to/your/app/dpd_dashboard.py
         ```
+2. **Access the Dashboard**: Paste the generated Local or Network URL on the browser address bar.
-2. **Select DPD Filter Value:** On the sidebar, choose the DPD filter value from the radio buttons.
+4. **Select DPD Filter Value:** On the sidebar, choose the DPD filter value from the radio buttons.
 You can select from 7, 15, 30, 60, or 90 days.

 ## Dashboard Sections